 A thick and chewy chocolate chip cookie

 More flour is needed to make a thicker cookie to help it from spreading too thin in the oven.
 Egg yolks are often used in chocolate chip cookie recipes to add richness and softness to the dough, resulting in a chewier cookie.
 For a thicker cookie dough, also consider refrigerating the dough before baking.
+Starting with cold butter can also help!
+For a truly thick chocolate chip cookie, try my Levain Bakery Chocolate Chip Cookie recipe.

 A thin and crispy chocolate chip cookie